By

 Successful human capital management often begins with accurate and efficient payroll

-However, this can be challenging for multinational companies that have to deal with the nuances of different countries’ tax laws, employee regulations, currencies, and compliance issues.
+However, this can be challenging for multinational companies that have to deal with the nuances of different countries’ tax regulations, government regulations, employee laws, currencies, and compliance issues.

-As a result, a growing number of businesses are choosing to outsource their payroll efforts to global providers who can support them with on-ground solutions that are tailored to their objectives and specifications.
+As a result, a growing number of businesses are choosing to outsource their payroll process to global providers who can support them with on-ground solutions that are tailored to their objectives and specifications.

-On top of minimising risk by putting their payroll management in the hands of experienced service providers, businesses can free up time and redirect their focus towards more strategic goals such as hiring and talent development, increasing market share, and diversifying revenue streams.
+On top of minimising risk by putting their payroll management in the hands of an experienced payroll company, businesses can free up time and redirect their focus towards more strategic goals such as hiring and talent development, increasing market share, and diversifying revenue streams.

 Source: Shutterstock/wutzkohphoto